-Labor Standards: public funding through CASA shall include a requirement for trained apprentices and prevailing wages, calibrated to ensure affordable housing project feasibility and continued eligibility for state resources.
+Labor Standards: public funding through CASA shall include a requirement for trained apprentices and prevailing wages.
 Projects under a certain size should be required to comply with existing wage and labor laws and standards.

-Administration: revenue collection and disbursement would be managed by the Regional Housing Enterprise (see next Element).
+Administration: revenue collection and disbursement would be managed by the Regional Housing Enterprise (RHE) described in Compact Element #10).
 New revenue would be authorized based on fund source but may include state enabling legislation, a decision of the RHE board, or a vote of the people in the Bay Area.